-Configuration file · Cloudflare for Teams documentation

 Configuration file

-cloudflared.
-By creating a configuration file, you can have fine-grained control over how an instance of
+Configuring tunnels through a YAML file (what we refer to as a configuration file allows you to have fine-grained control over how an instance of

+cloudflared will operate.
+In your configuration file you can specify top-level properties for your

+cloudflared instance, as well as configure origin-specific properties by writing ingress rules and adding parameters to them.

 In the absence of a configuration file,